Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 ## Executive summary

-This project simulates 28 days of operation for a Tier III–aligned data center to answer one recurring operational question: **how much additional IT load can this site safely absorb without breaking N+1 redundancy?** Every part of this repository — the star schema, the thermal methodology, the incident simulation — exists to answer that question with a number, not an opinion.
+This project simulates 28 days of operation for a Tier III–aligned data center to answer one recurring operational question: **how much additional IT load can this site safely absorb without breaking N+1 redundancy?** Every part of this repository — the star schema, the thermal methodology, the incident simulation — exists to answer that question with a number.

 The headline result: the site's original cooling design (2 chillers of 450 kWth) looked comfortably sized on paper but **did not actually hold N+1 redundancy** at peak load.
 Re-splitting the same installed capacity into 3 chillers of 300 kWth fixed this.
 That correction — and its knock-on effects on PUE, growth capacity, and decision-making — is the throughline of everything below.